Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Results

 \subsection{Increasing the accuracy through voting}

 Observing in the Fig.\ref{fig:result by electrode} that the channels $CP_1$, $CP_z$ and $CP_2$ performed well individually, we aggregated the information of these three channels by making them vote on whether the subject is healthy or non-healthy.
 All the three channels have the same voting power, so if at least two voters agree on a subject's condition, we consider the resulting vote as the output of this new model.
-Table.\ref{tab:result with vote} reports the accuracies obtained after a nested CV procedure.\ \\[-10pt]
+Table.\ref{tab:result with vote} reports the accuracies obtained after a NLOO CV procedure.
 The validation set is non-existent for the voting strategy as we have no parameters to tune.

 Figure \ref{fig:confusion matrix} represents the resulting confusion matrix of the voting strategy.
-We can observe that the classification is balanced, and the model mislabels the both classes almost equally.\\
+We can observe that the classification is balanced, and the model mislabels the both classes almost equally. \ \\[-5.5pt]

 Regarding the early diagnosis, as presented in Section \ref{introduction}, in most cases patients suffer from non-motor symptoms before motor symptoms develop.
 The onset of the latter is slow and in some cases can take decades.
 The main difficulty of early clinical diagnosis is that it is mainly based on the manifestation of the motor symptoms that have not yet developed sufficiently.
 To recall, the True Positive (TP) rate\footnote{Ratio of PD patients identified correctly.} of clinical diagnosis is about $26\,\%$ (9 of 34) for a duration since the first diagnosis $<\!3$ years, and of $53\,\%$ (8 of 15) for a duration $<\!5$ years \citep{Adler2014}.
 Now regarding our data-set, we have 12 patients who have been diagnosed for $<\!3$ years and 2 patients for $<\!5$ years.
 For these 14 patients, we obtain a $\text{TP} = 100\,\%$ strongly suggesting the utility of our method and its ability to work for early diagnosis cases.